 As stated above, many lines are conducting mandatory health screenings for passengers and denying board to those who have recently traveled to affected regions, in accordance with recommendations from CLIA, the CDC, and the WHO.
 The screenings include everything in-terminal questionnaires, temperature checks, and other medical evaluations.

-How to Stay Safe On-Board
+How to Stay Safe On a Future Cruise

 Coronavirus aside, some travelers already shun the idea of cruising due to illness-related concerns, with many likening cruise ships to being on floating Petri dishes.
 While norovirus outbreaks on cruise ships have made plenty of headlines in recent years, though they aren't as common as they seem.